-Well, if Spooning With Spoony is any indication, Sage is also this.
+- Well, if Spooning With Spoony is any indication, Sage is also this.
 Note: he was rather nonchalant about being roofied and raped by Spoony.
-Twice.note once in Spooning With Spoony 2, and once in the third Donation Drive, which started with Spooning With Spoony 3
+Twice.note

 Sage: Same time next year? [kisses Spoony on the cheek]

-In the same episode, Lindsey thanks them for putting hot, gooey marshmellows on her face than ripping them off, though only because it was the best lip wax she's ever had.
+- In the same episode, Lindsey thanks them for putting hot, gooey marshmallows on her face and then ripping them off, though only because it was the best lip wax she's ever had.

 Peter: Um, oh I'm sorry were you just whipping me or did I just get bit by a mosquito?
 (Dungeon Master whips Peter again) Say Lois, if you happen to see the Dungeon Master could you tell him his grandmother was just trying to work me over?